 2. Can I get approved for this credit card?

 Credit cards offering good balance transfer offers typically require good to excellent credit.
 If your cards are maxed-out, or if you have had recent credit problems, you may not be able to get approved for a new card, and applying for a card can further lower your credit score.
 Not sure where your credit stands?
-You can get your free credit report and score from several sources.
+Learn how to get your free credit report and score without giving up your credit card for a free trial.

 A credit card company may also approve you for the card you applied for and transfer your balance, but at a higher-than advertised rate, based upon your credit risk.
 Read the fine print of any credit card offer to see if you might get stuck with a higher rate.